jeyhunjeyhunzade/backend-engineering-lab/README.md

 Then:

 1. Create its architecture plan.
-2. Implement the TypeScript version.
+2. Choose your implementation language.
-3. Rebuild it in Go.
+3. Implement and test the project.
 4. Commit and push — your CI/CD pipeline will handle the rest.

 ---